Unraveling the Eclipse Mechanism of a Binary Millisecond Pulsar Using Broadband Radio Spectra: Observation and Data Analysis

 \subsection{Spectra at different orbital phases}

-To further study the frequency dependence of the flux density of the pulsar during the eclipse phase, we have generated broadband spectra for PSR J1544+4937 at different orbital phases, namely NEP, FEP, EIP and EEP by splitting the observing band into smaller frequency slices.
+To further study the frequency dependence of the flux density of the pulsar during the eclipse phase, we have generated broadband spectra for PSR J1544+4937 at different orbital phases, namely, the NEP, FEP, EIP and EEP by splitting the observing band into smaller frequency slices.
 Different eclipse phases are shown in Figure \ref{fig:toa}.
 We divided the observing band into frequency slices of 10 $\mathrm{MHz}$ where the pulsar is still bright enough to potentially be detected in the NEP.
-In order to increase the signal to noise ratio during the brief ingress and egress phase we have averaged 20 $\mathrm{MHz}$ bandwidth in both EIP and EEP.
-The spectra at NEP, FEP, EIP and EEP are shown in Figure \ref{fig:spectrum}.
+In order to increase the signal-to-noise ratio during the brief ingress and egress phase we have averaged a 20 $\mathrm{MHz}$ bandwidth in both the EIP and EEP.
+The spectra at the NEP, FEP, EIP and EEP are shown in Figure \ref{fig:spectrum}.